bcokert/elophant/README.md

 * Repeat for any other ports you want to open (you don't need to open 9000, since you'll be running the server via activator, not docker)

 #### Running a Local Server
-Locally you can run an elophant server, and by default it will connect to the dev database.
 ```bash
 > ./activator run        # Run in dev mode, with nice handling of exceptions
 > ./activator testProd   # Run in prod mode, which acts exactly like production, but uses the local config file